ml-unito/minerule/README.md

 		make lib

-4. unfortunately the current version of the library has a small compilation problem. to fix it you will have to edit the files:
+4. unfortunately the current version of the library has a small compilation problem.
+   To fix it you will have to edit the files:

 		galib/ga/GA1DArrayGenome.C
 		galib/ga/GA2DArrayGenome.C